miuris/Enterprise-Identity-Administration/docs/phase-04-authentication-security.md

-# Phase 4 – Authentication & Security
+# Phase 4 – Identity Protection with Conditional Access

 > **Phase Summary**
 >
-> Authentication controls were implemented to strengthen identity security through Multi-Factor Authentication, password management, authentication methods, and monitoring of user sign-in activity.
+> Implemented modern identity protection by transitioning from Security Defaults to Conditional Access and creating a policy requiring multifactor authentication for a targeted enterprise user.

 ---

 ## 🎯 Objective

-Implement authentication controls to improve identity security and reduce the risk of unauthorized access.
+Protect enterprise identities by implementing Conditional Access policies that require multifactor authentication before access is granted.

 ---

 ## 🏢 Business Requirement

-Kimble Glass requires stronger authentication controls to protect employee identities and reduce the risk of credential compromise.

-This implementation introduces identity verification mechanisms beyond passwords while improving visibility into authentication events.
+Kimble Glass requires stronger identity protection than baseline Security Defaults can provide.
+To support a growing organization, granular Conditional Access policies were implemented to enforce multifactor authentication for targeted users while preparing the tenant for future Zero Trust initiatives.

 ---